mesosphere/dcos-docs-site/pages/1.11/installing/upgrading/index.md

 - Verify that all Marathon application constraints are valid before beginning the upgrade.
 Use [this script](https://github.com/mesosphere/public-support-tools/blob/master/check-constraints.py) to check if your constraints are valid.
 - [Back up your cluster](/1.11/administering-clusters/backup-and-restore/). [enterprise type="inline" size="small" /]
 - Optional: You can add custom [node and cluster healthchecks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) to your `config.yaml`.
-- Verify that all your masters are in a healthy state: [oss type="inline" size="small" /]
+- Verify that all your masters are in a healthy state:
    - Check the Exhibitor UI to confirm that all masters have joined the quorum successfully (the status indicator will show green).
 The Exhibitor UI is available at `http://<dcos_master>:8181/`.
    - Verify that `curl http://<dcos_master_private_ip>:5050/metrics/snapshot` has the metric `registrar/log/recovered` with a value of `1` for each master.